Tudor-Matei/libraria/readme.md

 - User profile that showing past transactions, cart contents, stats and purchases
 - Admin panel for adding,
-  editing and deleting books from the database
+  editing and deleting books from the database accessed by going to "/admin"
 - Performing and logging book transactions in the database
 - Searching books dynamically by their name